-Diseases and Conditions treated at Baylor Neurosurgery Associates include:
+Diseases and Conditions treated at Baylor Scott & White Neurosurgery Associates include:

 There are several steps involved in diagnosing and treating brain and spine tumors.
 Obtaining the diagnosis is the first step.
 Imaging studies such as CT or MRI usually provide the first view of the tumor.
 These studies give the exact location of the tumor and some general information about the tumor type.
 There are many different types of tumors.
 Thus, to ensure the best treatment plan, the diagnosis must be specific and certain.
 After a diagnosis is made, a treatment plan can be formulated.
 Treatment options may include surgical removal (sometimes combined with a biopsy procedure), radiation therapy, and/or chemotherapy.
 Response to treatment is monitored closely, and the plan modified as needed.